teamfam2014/webdev/projects/rmdb/exercises/exercise_09.md

 Pick one of them to try out and learn about how they work.

-### Create editable watchlist
+### Create CRUD-y watchlist

 Our Watchlist needs some love.
 Right now you can add movies to the watchlist, but you can't remove them once you're finished watching.
-We want the basic CRUD operations for a watchlist, and right now we only have the C and R.
+We want the basic CRUD operations for a watchlist, and to have them persisted.

-You may notice that we're also doing CRUD operations in `useMovies`.
-That hook is currently managing two things:
+It turns out maintaining a separate state array of `watchlistMovies` wasn't the best strategy.
+Let's use the existing `useMovies` functionality to update the `watchlist` property in those movies, and then always derive from the list of `movies` to list our watchlist movies.
+Remove any `useState` associated with tracking watchlist movies separately.

-1. CRUD operations on a list of values
+The neat part is that we get all the network operations for free!

-1. Network calls to persist changes
+### Build a useList custom hook

-We're about to build CRUD logic for *another* list of values, so it sounds like a good opportunity for another custom hook.
+Other team members are doing similar CRUD operations for *other* lists of data.
+Sounds like a good opportunity for another custom hook!
+It'll save everyone from re-writing the same logic.

 Create a `useList` which implements the basic CRUD operations for maintaining a list of values in React state.
-Use that inside `useMovies`, and then reuse it for `useWatchlist`.
+Use that inside `useMovies`.

 <details><summary>Click here for an implementation hint</summary>